EavnJeong/IEF-VAD/README.md

+# IEF-VAD (Image-Event Fusion for Video Anomaly Detection)

-# Uncertainty-Weighted Image-Event Multimodal Fusion for Video Anomaly Detection
+This is the official Pytorch implementation of the paper "Uncertainty-Weighted Image-Event Multimodal Fusion for Video Anomaly Detection".

+| Sungheon Jeong, Jihong Park, Mohsen Imani

 ![Architecture](figure/fig1.png)